This QIP refers to the current Advanced Higher.

 In some cases, for example due to geography, timetabling decisions or size of provider, a learner may not have the opportunity to take Advanced Highers at their school or college.
 Candidates in S6 with limited or no access to Advanced Highers may take further Higher subjects instead of, or in addition to, Advanced Highers.
 Some candidates may register at multiple centres within the same school year in order to access a wider range of subjects.

-Under CfE, there is an enhanced emphasis on ensuring that learners undertake their learning journey and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
-As such, different patterns of provision and attainment stage among learners are likely to emerge.
+Under CfE, there is an enhanced emphasis on ensuring that students undertake their learning journey and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
+As such, different patterns of provision and attainment stage among students are likely to emerge.

 Candidates may apply to HEPs with a mixture of unreformed and new Advanced Highers.